 - 1/2 tsp fennel seeds

-- 2 tsp black loose leaf tea or 3-4 tea bags
+- 2 tsp black tea leaves strong or 3-4 tea bags

-1. Using a rolling pin or a mortar and pestle, crush the cardamom pods to open them and to slightly crush the seeds.
+Using a rolling pin or a mortar and pestle, crush the cardamom pods to open them and crush the seeds into a powder.
 Cut the ginger into very thin slices to extract the flavors quicker (or crush the ginger in the mortar and pestle with the cardamom).

-2. In a 1-2 quart stainless steel pot bring the water and all three spices to boil.
-Reduce the heat and simmer until two-thirds (a little more than half about 21ozs) of the spiced water remains —or simmer until 1/2 the water remains, if you want a stronger flavor and a more milky chai.
+In a 1-2 quart stainless steel pot bring the water and all three spices to boil with the sugar.
+Reduce the heat and simmer covered, until two-thirds (a little more than half) of the spiced water remains —or simmer until 1/2 the water remains, if you want a stronger flavor and a more milky chai.

-Caffeine-free option: use tulsi or holy-basil instead of black tea.
+- Caffeine-free option: use tulsi or holy-basil instead of black tea.
 Tulsi will add a spicy peppery note.
-Tulsi can also be added as an additional flavoring at the time the tea is added.
-When using tulsi use an nut or seed milk versus cow's milk.
+It can also be added as an additional flavoring at the time the tea is added.
+When using tulsi use a nut or seed milk versus cow's milk.
 Tulsi and milk are combinations, ancient ayurvedic texts say are incompatible

-Make ahead masala chai: the decoction can be made in advance and will keep well in the fridge for a least a week.
+- Make ahead masala chai: the decoction can be made in advance and will keep well in the fridge for a least a week.
 The more the spice and water mixture is reduced the stronger the decoction.
-When ready to drink, start with step 3, after decoction is tea steeping temperature.
+When ready to drink, warm up the decoction, then add the tea and milk.